SpartanKiki/airbnb-clone-project/README.md

 - **Payment Security**
   - Payment details will not be stored directly in the system.
-  - Instead, trusted third-party providers (e.g., Stripe, PayPal) will handle transactions.
+  - Instead, trusted third-party providers (e.g., Stripe, PayPal, **M-Pesa APIs**) will handle transactions.
   - This ensures compliance with industry standards like PCI-DSS.

 ## CI/CD Pipeline